unity3d-jp/UnityChanToonShaderVer2_Project/Assets/Toon/Shader/README.md

 -----
 ## 【Version】
+### 2018/11/08：2.0.5 Test04： Bug fix and Added new features below:
+* For uniformity of property names, rename the 'Is_NormalMap` switch of ShadingGradeMap shaders to' Is_NormalMapToBase` switch.
+I unified the names with all the shaders.
+Sorry for the inconvenience but please set the switch again if you have the already set materials.
+* Cel-look quality when using real-time point lights has improved greatly.
+Even just real-time point lights can achieve clean cel-look.
+* Equipped `PointLights HiCut_Filter` functioning with FowardAdd pass.
+Suppresses the highlight from the point light appearing in the base color in cel-look, improving the look.

 ### 2018/11/06: 2.0.5 Test 03: Bug fix version.
 * Fixed a bug in Step_Offst.
 * Change the upper limit of Unlit_Intensity to 2.